-You can easily do a tax-free IRA rollover.
-Don’t be intimidated.
+If you are in the same boat as Jane, don’t be intimidated.
 You only have to remember a few IRA rollover rules to save a boatload of money, have more investment choices and get free of dumb trading rules.
 The reality is, in order to avoid the big landmines, all you have to really do is understand a little vocabulary.

-A direct rollover means your employer makes the check out to the firm that is going to be the custodian for your new IRA.
+A direct rollover means your employer makes the check out to the new custodian for your IRA.
 They may actually send the check to you, but that doesn’t matter.
 It will probably be made out to “ABC Custodian, FBO (for the benefit of) Mary Johnson.”
 Don’t worry if they send you the check.
 They do this because they want to make sure you know what’s happening with your money.
 As long as the check isn’t made out to you, you’re OK.

 If you request an indirect rollover, the check will be made payable to you and you’ll have 60 days to get it into an IRA account.
 This is a terrible idea because the government sets you up to sock it to you.
 The employer will withhold 20% of the money before they send you the check.
 But you’re still responsible to roll over the entire amount.
 If you don’t, you’ll be slapped with a tax on any amount you didn’t roll over, PLUS you may be subject to a 10% penalty if you are under 59 ½.
 Nobody likes to owe money to the IRS, so please don’t do this.
 It’s completely avoidable.

 You can take the rollover and deposit it into an IRA, but that’s not your only choice.
-You can also roll the money over to a 403b or 457 plan as long as your new employer allows it.
+You can also roll the money over to a new 401k, 403b or 457 plan as long as your new employer allows it.
 Keep in mind that the government allows for this, but your employer doesn’t have to accept the rollover.
 There are pros and cons to this which we’ll talk about later.
 But most people like to roll their accounts to an IRA because they enjoy the added flexibility and expanded investment menu.

 Keep in mind that if you die, your spouse can also elect to roll the money over to his employer-sponsored plan or his IRA (just like you could if you simply found a new job).
 But if anyone other than a spouse is the beneficiary (like your children), they can’t do a rollover.
 (Read IRA beneficiary rules.)